 At the moment, we cannot envisage how the community can acquire the Abbey Site for the community.
 The work of Staveley Community Trust has been put on hold.
 It remains a community benefit society and will continue to be available to meet it’s aims as stated in the society’s rules.

 Staveley Community Trust (SCT) was set up to develop the New Abbey on behalf of the community.
-Anyone can be a member and be part of this exciting new project.
+It is now considering whether it will have a role in the community of Staveley with Ings.
+Anyone can be a member and be part of shaping it for a future role.

-Our proposal is for 16 extra-care apartments and a hub where you can meet up with friends, have a meal and get support if you need it.
+Our proposal was for 16 extra-care apartments and a hub where you can meet up with friends, have a meal and get support if you need it.